Find Grad Schools

 • Egyptologist

-In the United States, there were 7,600 jobs for Anthropologist in 2016.
+In 2016, there was an estimated number of 7,600 jobs in the United States for Anthropologist.
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Anthropologist by 2026.
-The BLS estimates 700 yearly job openings in this field.
+There will be an estimated 700 positions for Anthropologist per year.

 undefined